Nasfame/hive/README.md

-# CoopHive v0
+# CoopHive

-This cloud is just someone else's computer.

-CoopHive enables users to run AI workloads easily in a decentralized GPU network where anyone can get paid to connect their compute nodes to the network and run jobs.
-Users have access to easy Stable Diffusion XL and cutting edge open source LLMs both on chain, from CLI and via smart contracts deployed on FVM on the web.
+CoopHive is a two-sided marketplace for computational resources.
+It enables users to run computational workloads in a permissionless protocol, where anyone can get paid to connect their compute nodes to the network and run jobs.

 # Getting started